noahp/recipes/src/preserves/kielbasa.md

    longer wet.
 6. Meanwhile set up the smoker (weber grill, smokehouse, electric smoker, etc).
 7. Smoke the kielbasa until the internal temperature reaches 150 F (65 C).
+8. Rinse or immerse with cold water to bring the sausages back to room tmperature, then leave them on a rack to "bloom" for about 2 hrs (this will deepen their color to a nice dark red).
-8. Enjoy the kielbasa with sauerkraut, on sandwiches, etc.
+8. Enjoy the kielbasa with sauerkraut, on sandwiches, etc. Freeze any extra.